mridul037/mridul037/README.md

 **Quote of the hour:**

-Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer.
+Maintenance cost is strongly affected by the number of users.
+More users find more bugs.

-~ Marvin Minsky
+~ Fred Brooks
 <pre>

 </pre>